 Awesome game to learn how to resuscitate patients in the emergency room.. perfect for the person who wants to learn more about medical procedures and for medical school students who need to practice.

 THE CASE LIBRARY

-Our library of nearly 100 emergency medicine cases are created by our team of Harvard-trained educators led by James Kimo Takayesu, an ED attending at Massachusetts General Hospital with 15 years of experience training emergency medicine residents.
+Our library of over 105 emergency medicine cases are created by our team of Harvard-trained educators led by James Kimo Takayesu, an ED attending at Massachusetts General Hospital with 15 years of experience training emergency medicine residents.
 Every case is peer reviewed twice and kept up-to-date to reflect evolving standards of care and the feedback of our thousands of professional users.

 CASES BY SYSTEM

 Infectious Disease 17